$3D$-flows Generated by the Curl of a Vector Potential \& Maurer-Cartan Equations: Structure Equations

-Thus, by starting with an integrable one-form $\gamma$, we have obtained a linear independent basis satisfying the structure equations \eqref{111}, \eqref{222} and \eqref{333}.
+Thus, by starting with an integrable one-form $\gamma$, we obtained a linearly independent basis satisfying the structure equations \eqref{111}, \eqref{222} and \eqref{333}.
 We collect these Maurer-Cartan type equations in the following theorem while exhibiting $\mathfrak{sl}(2)$ algebra character of the system. \begin{theorem} An integrable one-form $\gamma$ determines $3$-dimensional basis satisfying